 It is clear from the above studies that both TIPS and surgical shunts are the most effective method for the prevention of rebleeding.
-There has been a published trial in which TIPS was compared to a H-graft surgically placed shunt.85 The patients were not randomized but were done as pairs, i.e. one getting a surgical shunt and the second a TIPS.
+There has been one published trial in which TIPS was compared with a surgically placed H-graft shunt.80 The patients were not randomized but were done as pairs (i.e., one receiving a surgical shunt and the second receiving a TIPS).
 A total of 132 patients were in the study.
 The frequency of rebleeding was 16% in the TIPS group and 3% in the surgical group.
 The patients undergoing TIPS required frequent interventions to maintain TIPS patency.
-Thirty day and total mortality were 15% vs 20% and 43% vs 30% in the TIPS and surgery groups respectively.
-Another randomized controlled trial comparing TIPS (bare metal Wallstents) to distal splenorenal shunt (DSRS) has been published.86 One hundred and forty patients with variceal rebleeding and Child-Pugh class A/B cirrhosis were randomized.
-Rebleeding was seen in 5.5% of the DSRS patients and 10.5% of the TIPS patients (difference not significant), encephalopathy occurred in 50% of patients in both groups and survival at 2 and 5 years was 81% and 62% (DSRS) and 88% and 61% (TIPS).
-However, only 11% of the DSRS patients required reintervention to maintain patency whereas 82% of the TIPS patients required reintervention.
-Thus, both TIPS and DSRS are effective in preventing rebleeding in patients who have failed pharmacologic or endoscopic therapy but TIPS patients require more frequent reintervention to prevent rebleeding.
-A cost-effectiveness analysis of this trial has been reported.87 Costs of both in- and out-patient care were obtained on all patients during the trial.
-In addition, quality of life was measured using SF- 36.
-The average yearly cost over a 5 year period were \$16,363 for TIPS patients and \$13,492 for the DSRS patients.
-These yearly costs are similar to what has been reported for pharmacologic and endoscopic management of patients with bleeding varices.
-TIPS was slightly more cost effective than DSRS at year five (\$61,000 per life saved) but difference was felt not to be significant.
-Using covered rather than bare walls stents was estimated to increase the cost-effectiveness of TIPS only slightly.
-The authors conclude that TIPS is as effective as DSRS in the prevention of variceal rebleeding and may be slightly more cost-effective.^{86,87}
+Thirty-day and total mortality were 15% versus 20% and 43% versus 30% in the TIPS and surgery groups, respectively.
+Another randomized controlled trial comparing TIPS with distal splenorenal shunt has been completed.
+Rebleeding was seen in 5.5% of the distal splenorenal shunt patients and 9% of the TIPS patients (difference not significant).
+However, only 11% of the distal splenorenal shunt patients required reintervention to maintain patency, whereas 82% of the TIPS patients required reintervention.
+Survival was the same in both groups (J. M. Henderson, personal communication).
+Thus, both TIPS and distal splenorenal shunt are effective in preventing rebleeding in patients who have failed pharmacological or endoscopic therapy, but TIPS patients require more frequent reintervention to prevent rebleeding.

-Bleeding from Gastric Varices
+Bleeding From Gastric Varices

 The efficacy of TIPS in the control of rebleeding from gastric varices has been reported in a number of small series.
-In most of the series the outcome of patients with bleeding gastric varices was compared to those who had bled from esophageal varices.
-In none of the trials were the patients randomized to alternative therapies and in most the TIPS was performed because of refractory bleeding.
-In some series the initial HVPG in those with gastric varices was lower than in those with esophageal varices whereas in other series no differences were observed.88-90 In these small series TIPS was equally effective in controlling bleeding from gastric as well as esophageal varices.88-91 TIPS has been compared to glue in the treatment of gastric variceal bleeding.92 72 patients were randomized and there was significantly less rebleeding from gastric varices in the TIPS group (11.4%) versus the glue group (38.8%).
-As expected more patients developed encephalopathy following TIPS and there was no difference in survival.
-In the authors' opinion, TIPS is an important tool in the control of gastric variceal bleeding, though the final portosystemic gradient required to achieve variceal decompression may be lower than what is required for esophageal variceal bleeding and embolization of the varices also may be required.
+In most of the series, the outcome of patients with bleeding gastric varices was compared with those who had bled from esophageal varices.
+In none of the trials were the patients randomized to alternative therapies, and in most the TIPS was performed because of refractory bleeding.
+In some series, the initial HVPG in patients with gastric varices was lower than that of patients with esophageal varices, whereas in other series no differences were observed.81-83 In these small series, TIPS was equally effective at controlling bleeding from gastric as well as esophageal varices.81-84 Controlled trials comparing surgical shunts or glue in the treatment of these patients would help to better define the role of TIPS in the management of patients with bleeding from gastric varices.
+In the authors' opinion, TIPS is an important tool in the control of gastric variceal bleeding, though the final portosystemic gradient required to achieve variceal decompression may be lower than what is required for esophageal variceal bleeding, and embolization of the varices also may be required.

-Prevention of Bleeding from Portal Hypertensive Gastropathy (PHG) and Gastric Antral Vascular Ectasia (GAVE)

-The diagnosis of PHG and GAVE are made endoscopically.
-The mucosa in PHG may show a mosaic-like pattern ('snake skin') or in more severe cases cherry red spots and black-brown spots are seen.
+Prevention of Bleeding From Portal Hypertensive Gastropathy and Gastric Antral Vascular Ectasia made endoscopically.
+The mucosa in PHG may show a mosaic-like pattern ("snake skin"), or, in more severe cases, cherry red and black-brown spots.
 The changes are usually seen in the fundus or body of the stomach.
 GAVE is localized to the antrum and is characterized by red patches or spots that may be diffuse or linear in appearance.
-PHG is limited to patients with portal hypertension whereas GAVE can be seen in a variety of different disorders in-
+PHG is limited to patients with portal hypertension, whereas GAVE can be seen in a variety of different disorders, including cirrhosis.85 The effect of TIPS on PHG and GAVE has been examined in several small series.
+In one report, 75% of patients with severe PHG showed both endoscopic improvement and a decrease in the need for transfusions.86 In another series, 9 of 10 patients showed endoscopic improvement in PHG following TIPS.87 In contrast, bleeding from GAVE in patients with cirrhosis was unaffected by TIPS.86